aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-xz/_index.md

 using Aspose.Zip.Tar;
 ```

-## Step‑by‑Step Guide to create tarxz archive .net
+## How to add files to tar using Aspose.Zip

 ### Step 1: Initialize a `TarArchive`